SgiobairOg/reimagined-fortnight/docs/application-structure.md

 The Listings object would contain the model and methods for retrieving and displaying listings.
 The methods needed for the app as described would be:

+* Retrieve listing IDs that match a query from the API by pages

 * Retrieve listings from the API by pages

 * Retrieve the next page of listings from the API